 Not necessary for this item

-(2007).Rights of Muslim converts to Christianity in Egypt [Master’s thesis, the American University in Cairo].
+(2007).Rights of Muslim converts to Christianity in Egypt [Thesis, the American University in Cairo].
 AUC Knowledge Fountain.

 Ghali, Hebatallah.
 Rights of Muslim converts to Christianity in Egypt.
 2007.
-American University in Cairo, Master's thesis.
+American University in Cairo, Thesis.
 AUC Knowledge Fountain.